 But that's just the beginning of the story.
 The full checklist of criteria for acceptance runs to 27, according to the association's website, covering such aspects as architecture, environmental quality, visitor and traffic flow and aesthetic qualities.

 Improvements are likely to be asked for.
-Seillans, pictured, was required to replace tarmacked streets in the village with more picturesque cobblestones.
+For example, Seillans, pictured, was required to replace tarmacked streets in the village with more picturesque cobblestones.